hmrc/customer-profile/docs/pendingEmail.md

 Paperless Settings
 ----
-  Sets or Updates the user's paperless opt-in preference settings.
+  Updates the user's email address for pending emails.

   The acceptance is based off the user being shown and agreeing to, these [Terms and Conditions](https://www.tax.service.gov.uk/information/terms#secure)

 * **URL**

-  `/profile/preferences/pending-email`
+  `/profile/preferences/paperless-settings/opt-in`

 * **Method:**